cchienhs/data_asset_en/learn/storage_types.md

-# Storage Types
+# Data Storage

-With the Storage Policy service, EnOS provides a variety of data storage options based on your data storage and data reading requirements.
-Data is stored by categories (data types and storage time), thus reducing data storage costs and enhancing data reading efficiency.
+With the Storage Policy service, EnOS provides a variety of data storage options based on data types and data reading requirements.
+Data can be stored by categories (data types and storage time), thus reducing data storage costs and enhancing data reading efficiency.

 ## Time Series Database (TSDB) Storage